-Auscultatory examination focuses on signs of respiratory infection (eg, wheezing, rales, decreased breath sounds) and cardiac compromise (eg, tachycardia, gallop, holosystolic murmur, systolic click).
+Auscultatory examination focuses on signs of respiratory infection (eg, wheezing, crackles, decreased breath sounds) and cardiac compromise (eg, tachycardia, gallop, holosystolic murmur, systolic click).
 The abdomen is palpated for signs of tenderness.
-The diaper is removed for examination of the genitals and anus to look for signs of testicular torsion (eg, red-ecchymotic scrotum, pain on palpation), hair tourniquet on the penis, inguinal hernia (eg, swelling in the inguinal region or scrotum), and anal fissures.
+The diaper is removed for examination of the genitals and anus to look for signs of testicular torsion Testicular Torsion Testicular torsion is an emergency condition due to rotation of the testis and consequent strangulation of its blood supply.
+Symptoms are acute scrotal pain and swelling, nausea, and vomiting... read more (eg, red-ecchymotic scrotum, pain on palpation), hair tourniquet on the penis, inguinal hernia (eg, swelling in the inguinal region or scrotum), and anal fissures.

 Extremities are examined for signs of fracture (eg, swelling, erythema, tenderness, pain with passive motion).
 Fingers and toes are checked for hair tourniquets.

 The ears are examined for signs of trauma (eg, blood in the canal or behind the tympanic membrane) or infection (eg, red, bulging tympanic membrane).
 The corneas are stained with fluorescein and examined with a blue light to rule out corneal abrasion, and the fundi are examined with an ophthalmoscope for signs of hemorrhage.
 (If retinal hemorrhages are suspected, examination by an ophthalmologist is advised.)
 The oropharynx is examined for signs of thrush or oral abrasions.
 The skull is gently palpated for signs of fracture.